Biden nominee for public lands boss faces GOP opposition - WTMJ

 “You’ve been incredibly partisan in your past,” said Republican Sen. Bill Cassidy of Louisiana.
 “It seems like from your heart, you really don’t care for Republicans.”

-Stone-Manning, from Missoula in western Montana, said her deceased Republican parents would be “rolling in their graves” over the allegation of partisanship.
+Stone-Manning, from Missoula, Montana, said her deceased Republican parents would be “rolling in their graves” over the allegation of partisanship.
 She indicated she wanted to move on from the 2020 election and said working in a collaborative manner was the only way to make progress in the West’s contentious public lands debates.

 “Elections can be tough.
 I was supporting my former boss, Gov. Bullock.
 But the election is over, and I will honor the outcome of that election,” she said.